domroutley/ADO_repo_stats/README.md

   `git clone https://github.com/domroutley/ADO_repo_stats.git`
 - Install required packages
   `pip install -r requirements.txt`
-- Run the `exampleUsage.py` file to see an example output.
-You will need to create a `token` file containing only a PAT for ADO (there must be a newline at the end of the token and nothing else in the file), and change the project initialisation call to use your organisation and project names.
+- Run either `printToScreen` or `exportToCSV` from the examples folder to see the output.
+  - You will need a file called `token` containing a PAT and to change the initial call to the class to have your organisation and project.

 ## TODO